Noises in the Attic - Knocking or Scratching Sounds | Michigan Attic Pest: Bats, Birds, Mice, Raccoon, Squirrels

 Mice tend to use your insulation for nesting.
 If you look in your attic and see half dollar size holes through out your insulation, typically you will find a nest of mice.
 Mice sounds are more of a light scratching and a quiet running.
 Consider the poison free method to solve your mice problem.

 Birds will claw at your ceiling and sometimes fall into a wall cavity.
 Wings flapping loudly and clawing is what you will hear the most.
 Sometimes you will hear chirping from younger birds.
 We have also found birds making noises in between the flue of the chimney and the casing.
-Birds will create large nest filled with diseases.
+Birds will create large nest.

 Bats sound a lot like mice scratching.
 You will generally hear bats late at night and real early in the morning.
 Sometimes you will hear a lite flapping of their wings if the bats are trying to move through insulation.
 Bats will also make a chirping noise which is high pitched.